Utah Administrative Code

 B. Notice -- The account holder may be notified by mail, by phone, or by a personal visit, of the reason for the backbill.
 This notification shall be followed by, or include, a written explanation of the reason for the backbill that shall be received by the customer before the due date and be sufficiently detailed to apprise the customer of the circumstances, error or condition that caused the underbilling, and, if the backbill covers more than a 24-month period, a statement setting forth the reasons the utility did not limit the backbill under Subsection R746-310-8(D), Limitations of the Period for Backbilling.

-C. Limitations on Rendering a Backbill -- A utility shall not render a backbill more than three months after the utility actually became aware of the circumstance, error, or condition that caused the underbilling.
+C. Limitations on Rendering a Backbill -- If a utility is going to render a backbill it must do so within three months from the time the utility becomes aware of the circumstance, error, or condition that caused the underbilling.
 This limitation does not apply to fraud and theft of service situations.

 D. Limitations of the Period for Backbilling --